top of page

 2024

-3 minute video of artist talking about the sculpture.
 To inquire further on the artwork, please contact art@tiffanyshlain.com

 Essay by Tiffany Shlain on making DendroJudeology